OpenType Design-Variation Axis Tag Registry

 This registry defines design-variation axis tags for use in OpenType fonts.
 By providing registered tags with well-defined semantics and associated numeric scales for variation, this provides some degree of interoperability between different fonts from different vendors, or between fonts and applications.

-Design-variation axis tags are used within the 'fvar' table in variable fonts, and also within the 'STAT' table.
-Note that they are relevent for non-variable fonts as well as variable fonts: even though a font might not be a variable font, it is still a design variant within its font family.
-The 'STAT'' table allows applications to understand relationships of font design variants within a given family, whether they are implemented as non-variable fonts or as variation instances of a variable font.
+Design-variation axis tags are used within the 'fvar' table in variable fonts, and also within the STAT table.
+Note that they are relevant for non-variable fonts as well as variable fonts: even though a font might not be a variable font, it is still a design variant within its font family.
+The STAT table allows applications to understand relationships of font design variants within a given family, whether they are implemented as non-variable fonts or as variation instances of a variable font.

 Syntactic requirements for design-variation axis tags

 Design-variation axis tags are arrays of four unsigned bytes (uint8) that can equivalently be interpreted as a string of four ASCII characters.
 Axis tags must begin with a letter (0x41 to 0x5A, 0x61 to 0x7A) and must use only letters, digits (0x30 to 0x39) or space (0x20).
 Space characters must only occur as trailing characters in tags that have fewer than four letters or digits.

 Fonts may use tags defined in this registry, or may use foundry-defined tags.
 (Foundry-defined tags can also be referred to as “custom” or “private” tags.)
 Foundry-defined tags must begin with an uppercase letter (0x41 to 0x5A), and must use only uppercase letters or digits.
 Registered axis tags must not use that pattern, but can use any other valid pattern.
 This ensures that foundry-defined tags and registered tags are never conflicting.

 Documentation of registered axis tags

 For every axis tag defined in this registry, certain information is required or recommended: